-When the distance between the server and a user increases, so does the latency, which is the time needed for the server to respond to a request.
-Due to the global nature of CDNs, your site can be artificially moved closer to the user.
+The latency is the time the server needs to respond to a request.
+Due to the global nature of Content Delivery Networks (CDNs), your site can be artificially moved closer to the user.

 These Internet Exchange Points (IXPs) are primary locations where different Internet providers connect to provide each other with access to traffic originating on their networks.
 By connecting to IXPs, a CDN can reduce costs and transit times.

 Improved load times and latency